jadenvv/7jDev/README.md

 What am I up to:
 - 🔭 I’m currently working on:

-- Making the 4th temple prophesied by high priest Terry Davis. (maybe a compiler too idk)
+- Creating my OS

--I need to communicate with god so I'm creating a Language model on the bible
+- DITTO

 - 🌱 I’m currently learning:
--PyTorch(so cool) and more machine learning concepts
+-PyTorch and more machine learning concepts

--Assembly(why not??)
+-Assembly, Haskell